Barbra Banda: Orlando Pride, 2024–present

 On 7 March 2024, the National Women's Soccer League club Orlando Pride announced that they had signed Banda to a four-year contract through the 2027 season.
 Transferred for a $740,000 fee, the transaction was the second-highest in women's football history at the time.
 Banda made her club debut off the bench in a 1–0 win over the San Diego Wave on 19 April.
 She made an impressive first start on 26 April, in which she assisted, scored, and drew a penalty in a 3–2 away win over the Washington Spirit.
 Banda scored eight goals in her first seven games, tying Sophia Smith for the Golden Boot lead.
 She was named NWSL Player of the Month for May with seven goals in five games, including three braces.
 On 7 July she scored her 12th goal of the season to open a battle between the league's last two undefeated teams, the Orlando Pride and the Kansas City Current, which ended as a 2–1 win for the Pride.
 Orlando won the 2024 NWSL Shield after finishing the regular season in first place, collecting the first trophy in club history.
 Banda's 13 goals in the season were second in the league only to Kansas City's record-setting scorer Temwa Chawinga.

 On 8 November, in the first round of the 2024 NWSL Playoffs, Banda scored two times in a 4–1 win over the Chicago Red Stars.
 In the semifinals, she scored Orlando's second goal and assisted Marta for the third in Orlando's 3–2 win against the Kansas City Current.
 Banda scored the lone goal of the NWSL Championship Final on 23 November, threading the ball past Washington Spirit goalkeeper Aubrey Kingsbury at close range to secure a 1–0 victory.
 She was named the championship's MVP.
 Banda's performance throughout the 2024 NWSL season led to her being named to the NWSL Best XI, nominated for the Ballon d'Or and NWSL MVP, and voted the BBC Women's Footballer of the Year.

 In the 2025 season, Banda set an NWSL record for the fastest hat trick, scoring three against the Utah Royals in the first 38 minutes.
 On 16 August 2025, she suffered a hip adductor injury in a match against Kansas City, ruling her out for the remainder of the 2025 regular season.

+Banda returned to the field at the start of the 2026 season and was named to the March NWSL Team of the Month after netting three goals in her first three games back in action.